matteorazzanelli/kreas-food-php/README.md

 Essentiually, the REST interface is all but the mapping function between HTTP and CRUD methods.

-You can find this REST API in this project as class methods in the *Controller.php files.
+In this project the REST API are the methods of the Controllers' class in the OrdersController.php, ProductsController.php and StatisticsController.php files.
+Thus, the REST interface is represented by the set of all the methods defined in these classes.

 <!-- CONTACT -->
 ## Link & Contact